-- .
-The Group's results for the year ended 31 December 2020, the year ended 31 December 2021 and the 53 week period ended 31 December 2022 are draft and unaudited - 2.
-EBITDA before the non-cash onerous and operating lease credit and after closed and closing home costs - 3.
-Before closed and closing home costs - 4.
+- 1. The Group's results for the year ended 31 December 2020, the year ended 31 December 2021, the 53 week period ended 31 December 2022 and the guarter ended 31 March 2023 are draft and unaudited - EBITDA before the non-cash onerous and operating lease credit and after closed and closing home costs - Before closed and closing home costs - 4.
 In respect of the Care Home Division, comprising FSHC and brighterkind (CHD) - 5.
 Group = Elli Investments Limited (in administration) and its direct or indirect subsidiary undertakings.
-Includes the results of 10 freehold/long leasehold, and 1 leasehold, THG sites up to the date of sale completion (5 March 2021), 13 and remaining 29 Northern Ireland disposal sites up to the date of completion (26 July 2021 and 18 July 2022 respectively), and the results of any leaseholds up to the date of migration/administration - 6.
+Includes the results of 10 freehold/long leasehold, and 1 leasehold, THG sites up to the date of sale completion (5 March 2021), 13 and remaining 29 Northern Ireland disposal sites up to the date of completion (26 July 2021 and 18 July 2022 respectively), as well as other freehold/long leasehold disposals, and the results of any leaseholds up to the date of migration/administration - 6.
 On the 11th May 2022 the Department of Health and Social Care announced an uplift to the NHS funded nursing care (FNC) rate in recognition of the additional time and work provided by nurses during the Covid-19 pandemic.
 This uplift has been backdated to April 2021.
 The uplift covering April 2021 to year-ended 31 December 2021 has been quantified at £1.5m and the uplift in respect of Q1 2022 has been quantified at £0.5m.
-Due to the timing of the announcement the backdated increase has been included in the Q2 2022 results and KPIs throughout this presentation
+Due to the timing of the announcement the backdated increase has been included in the O2 2022 results and KPIs throughout this presentation